nako47/nako47.github.io/Notes/links.md

 https://aliexpress.com
 https://aliez.me
 https://aliprice.com
-https://alison.com/ -->ALISON Lots of free courses with free certificates.
+https://alison.com/-->ALISON Lots of free courses with free certificates.
 In my opinion these courses are not the best quality but if you want some free certifications quick, it's good for that.
 I would personally advise against spending money there. https://all-free-download.com https://allbad.cards https://allfreedumps.com